newrelic/entity-definitions/docs/golden_tags.md

 # Golden Tags

-Golden Tags are the most important tags of an entity to display.

-These are used when the user is seeing a quick preview of the entity.
+Golden Tags are the most important tags an entity displays, they're used to show a quick preview of the entity.

-We recommend no more than 10 tags but 20 is the maximum to display.
+While we allow up to 20 tags, we recommend to use no more than 10.

 ## Defining golden tags

-Golden tags are defined under the `definition.yaml` file under `goldenTags`
+Golden tags are defined in the `definition.yaml` file, under `goldenTags`.
+Entities that don't have defined tags will simply not show them.

 ```yaml
 domain: APM